drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 #### *X is interesting* claims
 *Interesting* is, well, interesting since it can mean many things.
 Because anything can be *interesting* in various ways, it is usually vague and ineffective to leave your own claims at the level of asserting that *X is interesting*, *X is an interesting phenomenon*, or some such. *X is interesting* is roughly the same as asserting "*So...thats a thing*."
 So what?
 What, specifically, about X is worth building an argument around?
 What about that is arguable and supportable with sound evidence?
 #### in-text citations and closing punctuation--MLA and APA format
 The in-text citation is part of the sentence, so the closing punctuation (typically a period) of your sentence containing the citation goes **after** the closing parenthesis of the citation.
-So, like this (MLA example): Smith argues that "if students can be taught to develop a set of help-seeking behaviors, their peformance in writing courses "can exceed all predicted outcomes" (65). <---See that period after the closing parenthesis?
+So, like this (MLA example): Smith argues that "if students can be taught to develop a set of help-seeking behaviors, their performance in writing courses "can exceed all predicted outcomes" (65). <---See that period after the closing parenthesis?
 See that the closing quotation mark goes **before** the opening parenthesis?
 #### in-text citations and shortening titles (MLA)
 It's tedious and unnecessary to keep repeating a long title of a source in an in-text citation.
 [Writing Commons offers this advice](https://writingcommons.org/open-text/collaboration/167-common-comments/in-text-citations-/625-abbreviate-the-title-of-this-source-in-the-citation) on shortening titles meaningfully.
 #### *issue* vs. *problem*